 WSU Intramural Sports provide an environment where students have the opportunity to gather with others and participate in various sport and leisure activities, regardless of skill level.
 The IM Sports program is comprised of traditional team and individual sports with leagues and playoffs, as well as weekend tournament activities.
 See our current offerings to find out which sport you’d like to play.

-Many of our league sports will now offer Open Leagues.
-Open Leagues will have no gender restrictions/requirements and will not have rule modifications.
+All of our league sports now offer Open Leagues.
+Open Leagues have no gender restrictions/requirements and will not have rule modifications.
 Players can now participate in Open Leagues and the other league offerings for each sport.

-We will also be offering Fraternity and Sorority leagues!
+We also offer Fraternity and Sorority leagues!
 These leagues will only be offered for selected, non-elite, intramural leagues.
 Representatives of the sorority or fraternity can register a team using their fraternity or sorority name and then add any/all players from their organization to the team that want to play.
-The fee is $500/semester for all sports for everyone in the organization on the IFC/PanHellenic roster.
 Players must be on the official roster registered with the Center for Fraternity & Sorority Life in order to play in Fraternity or Sorority Leagues.

 Choosing the Right League

 For many sports there are league divisions for Men, Women, Coed, Open, Fraternity, and Sorority.
 All leagues will start without divisions, but will be scheduled progressively as the season goes on and then split into "Competitive" and "Recreational" divisions for playoffs.
 This means that there will be more opportunities for teams to play against other teams of a similar caliber as the season goes on.